Florian-Cywinski/video-player/readme.md

-## Music Player
+## Video Player

-Vanilla JS app to play music stored in the "music folder" using the HTML5 audio API - from Brad Trversy's 'Modern JS From The Beginning' course.
+Vanilla JS mini app to play a video stored in the "media folder" using the HTML5 video API - from Brad Trversy's 'Modern JS From The Beginning' course.

-Try out the app :) - https://resilient-faun-f426cf.netlify.app/

 1. Add play and pause functionality
-2. Switch songs
+2. Stop video
 3. Progress bar